dthpham/sminterpolate/docs/Setting-Up-OpenCL.md

 1. Add `deb <repos> jessie main non-free` and `deb-src <repos> jessie main non-free` components to `/etc/apt/sources.list`.
 2. Refresh your package list with `sudo apt-get update`.
 3. Install a client driver for your hardware device:
- * If NVIDIA: `nvidia-opencl-icd`.
+ * If using NVIDIA: nvidia-opencl-icd.
- * Intel or AMD: `amd-opencl-icd` (supports both).
+ * If using Intel or AMD: amd-opencl-icd (it supports both).

 ### Arch Linux:
-**Recommended:** Refer to the Arch [GPGPU wiki page](https://wiki.archlinux.org/index.php/GPGPU).

-Typically, you just need to install at least one vendor-specific OpenCL implementation that supports your hardware under Arch.
+Typically, you just need to install at least one vendor-specific OpenCL implementation that supports your hardware.
 For NVIDIA install [opencl-nvidia](https://www.archlinux.org/packages/extra/x86_64/opencl-nvidia/) or [intel-opencl-runtime](https://aur.archlinux.org/packages/intel-opencl-runtime/) if you're using an Intel device.

+**Recommended:** Refer to the Arch [GPGPU wiki page](https://wiki.archlinux.org/index.php/GPGPU) for more information.

-## Device compatibility
+## Device compatibility with BF:
-**Important:** You need to have a `FULL_PROFILE` device that supports OpenCL 1.2 or higher to do hardware accelerated rendering with Butterflow.
+**Important:** You need to have a FULL_PROFILE device that supports OpenCL >=1.2, with a max work group size >=256, and max work item size >=256x8x1, to do hardware accelerated rendering with BF.
 You can print your device info with `butterflow -d` or by using a more comprehensive tool like [clinfo](https://github.com/Oblomov/clinfo).

-BF will automatically software-rendering if there are no compatible devices available (it will be extremely slow).
-To force this, use the `-sw` flag.
+BF will automatically revert to software-rendering if there are no compatible devices available.
+It will be extremely slow so only use it if you're dealing with short segments of small resolution videos.